rmarc29/HunterTalentGuide/README.md

 ## Future
 I'll try to create all the other classes guides soon enough, I'll link everything down here

----Feel free to fork and modify stuff around
+-- Feel free to fork and modify stuff around